Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

-Tropical Cyclone Tracy is arguably the most significant and strongest tropical cyclone in Australia‘s meteorological history accounting for 71 lives, flattening most of Darwin & deeply affecting the Australian viewpoint to the tropical cyclone threat.
+Tropical Cyclone Tracy is arguably the most significant and strongest tropical cyclone in Australia’s meteorological history accounting for 71 lives, flattening most of Darwin & deeply affecting the Australian viewpoint of the tropical cyclone threat.

 By world weather standards, Tracy was a small but powerful tropical cyclone at landfall.
 The gale-force winds radius was just 50 km, which is extremely small compared to a typical cyclone.
 The anemometer at Darwin Airport registered a gust of 217 km/h before the instrument was decimated.